Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Introduction

-The goal of this study is to evaluate the fitting quality of SANDIX, a GM model accounting for both restriction in somas and permeative exchange across the neurites' membrane (i.e., axons and cell processes), under both a pre-clinical and a Connectom acquisition protocol, by leveraging the µGUIDE Bayesian inference framework \citep{jallais_introducing_2024}. µGUIDE enables the estimation of full posterior distributions, which allow to quantify the fitting quality via an uncertainty measure, and highlight parameter degeneracies.
-We compare the performance of SANDIX with NEXI, a simpler model to analyze diffusion time-dependent dMRI data that only accounts for permeative exchange.
-Using simulations, we investigate how the acquisition protocol and noise characteristics influence fitting uncertainty and the emergence of degeneracies.
-We then fitted both biophysical models to \textit{in vivo} human data of four healthy volunteers scanned on the high-gradient 3T Connectom scanner.
+The goal of this study is to evaluate the fitting quality of SANDIX with both a preclinical and a Connectom acquisition protocol, by leveraging the µGUIDE Bayesian inference framework \citep{jallais_introducing_2024}. µGUIDE enables the estimation of posterior distributions, which enable to quantify the fitting quality via an uncertainty measure, and highlight parameter degeneracies.
+We compare the performance of SANDIX with the simpler model NEXI.
+Using simulations, we investigate how the acquisition protocol and noise characteristics influence uncertainty and the emergence of degeneracies.
+We fit both biophysical models to \textit{in vivo} human data of four healthy volunteers scanned on the high-gradient 3T Connectom scanner.
 Finally, we demonstrate the importance of incorporating uncertainty and degeneracy into the interpretation of results.